 #2: All champions experience fatigue when pushing their limits.
-So feel it and embrace it… fatigue means you’re on your way!
+So feel it and embrace it… Fatigue means you’re on your way!

 As athletes, we’re in a perpetual state of becoming.
 There is no finish line; even if you win the championship one year, your training for the next year will quickly follow.
 The only way to truly improve, learn, and take your game to the next level is to push the limits.

 Pushing the limits can be physically, mentally, and/or emotionally tough, but that’s the beauty of sports!
-Pushing those limits on a daily basis is necessary to become the best version of you.
+Pushing those limits on a daily basis is necessary in order to become the best version of you.
 It’s inevitable that in pursuit of your best YOU, you’re going to get tired, so change your attitude towards fatigue.
 When you feel tired and want to stay in bed—or just want to get through practice without giving it your all—remember that this is what you work for, this is what all champions feel when they’re trying to reach their full potential.